ShaharBlitzer/Window/README.md

 - Add authentication and authorization.
 - Improve file storage scalability by migrating to a database.
 - Optimize locking mechanism for higher concurrency.
+- Implement a state update mechanism to efficiently handle `nextCall` events and reduce performance overhead.
+- Improve UI design for better usability and user experience.